Heather Booth: Feminism

-Community organizing
+Midwest Academy and community organizing

 After earning her master's degree in 1970, Booth took on part-time editorial work to help support her family.
 Outraged at her employer's treatment of its clerical staff, she encouraged them to organize.
 When they confronted him, the boss agreed to meet their demands but insisted on firing Booth.
 She sued and in 1972 won her case before the National Labor Relations Board.
 The next year, using money she was awarded in the suit, she founded the Midwest Academy, a training organization that taught grassroots community organizing methods based on earlier work done by Saul Alinsky.

 Booth and the other leaders of the academy created a highly regarded tool for the use of the community organizers who came to them for training.
 Using the tool, academy instructors taught the importance of establishing organizations to set specific goals for using pressure-group tactics in a formally-structured campaign.
 This tool, the "Midwest Academy Strategy Chart," instructed students in the actions that must be taken following the articulation of a problem and the methods that must be used for determining the success of the resulting campaign.
 The steps include setting concrete near- and long-term objectives, identifying individuals or groups that are either committed to solving the problem or likely to become supportive allies, and they include measuring the strength and likely tactics of those who will oppose the change.
 The chart directs attention to targets—the specific individuals who hold decision-making power and are able to affect the campaign—and it asks how these people can be influenced.
 It focuses on the resources that the campaign can call upon: its budget, its staff, and facilities available to it.
 And it asks how the campaign can be used to strengthen the coordinating group, what experience its leaders will gain as they conduct it, and whether it offers a good chance to expand into new constituencies and raise additional money.